devkdenis/portfolio/src/content/updates.md

     projectid: 'memoiresdapollinaire'

   - date: '10.2015'
-    title:  'Built Piaggio Fast Forward’s (PFF) Grand Opening Website'
+    title:  'Freelanced for Piaggio Fast Forward as Web Developer'
-    description: 'Developed a fully responsive website for Piaggio Fast Forward (PFF) and set up AWS server infrastructure for the grand opening of the <a href="https://piaggiofastforward.com/" target="_blank">Gita Robot ↗</a>'
+    description: 'Built a responsive website and set up AWS servers for the launch of their <a href="https://piaggiofastforward.com/" target="_blank">Gita Robot ↗</a>.
+Provided on‑call support for two years, handling updates, uptime monitoring, troubleshooting and feature enhancements.'
     selectprojects: ''
     projectid: ''